WhitelistVideo

 Q: Why is YouTube particularly overwhelming for neurodivergent children?

-A: YouTube's recommendation algorithm prioritizes high-stimulation content, such as fast-paced editing, loud sound effects, and rapid transitions.
-For children with sensory processing differences, this creates a "digital overload" that can trigger anxiety or dysregulation.
+A: The algorithm favors high-stimulation content—think fast cuts, loud noises, and rapid transitions.
+For kids with sensory processing differences, this creates a "digital overload" that can lead to anxiety or meltdowns.

 Q: Why do standard filters fail to protect these children?